Conquer Cancer Foundation of the American Society of Clinical Oncology

 Conquer Cancer and the Website is based in the United States and, regardless of where you access the Website, the information collected as part of that use will be transferred to and maintained on servers located in the United States.
 Any information we obtain about you will be stored in accordance with U.S. privacy laws, regulations, and standards, which may not be equivalent to the laws in your country of residence.
 By using the Website, you consent to this collection, transfer, storage, and processing of information to and in the United States in accordance with the foregoing.

 If you are an International User, the GDPR (and related international regulations) requires Conquer Cancer to inform you of its use of automated decision-making tools.
 Conquer Cancer uses various tools, such as Google Analytics®, Microsoft Advertising and Adobe Analytics Cloud (https://www.adobe.com/privacy/marketing-cloud.html), to track your online activities to provide you with tailored advertising.
-You have the right not to decline decisions based solely on automated processing, including profiling.
+You have the right not to be subject to decisions based solely on automated processing, including profiling.

 Non-Personal Information (“NPI”).
 Information that may relate to an individual but does not by itself identify that individual.
 For example, browser information is Non-Personal Information, as is information such as gender, age, city, and physical location, when not linked with other PII.
 NPI may be “re-identified” through certain processes by linking it to PII relating to the same individual.